carlacummins/biotiger/README.md

 has been designed with job arrays in mind.

 First, the input file needs to be broken down and indexed (index mode).
 It can be broken into as many pieces as you wish, all of which can be compared on seperate processors.
-An index file for the full dataset will be generated too, so that each piece can be compared back to it (reference index).
+Each site needs to be compared to every other site in the alignment for the rate calculation, so an index file for the full dataset will be generated too.
+Each piece must be compared to it (reference index).
+This will be named like `*.ref.ti`

 Next, the rate calculation must be performed (rate mode).
 Each index file should be compared to the reference index and can be run independently of the other index files.